Frequently Asked Questions about Elementary Grading Guidelines

 Q: Why is 50% for assignments turned in the lowest score we can assign?

 A: A zero has a devastating effect on students and their grades.
 It can even distort a grade in a way that it no longer is an indicator of mastery.
 A grade should represent what the student knows.
-Only 10 points separate a grade, B-89-80 and C-79-70, it is not accurate that an F has a 59 point interval.
-Mathematically it is not accurate.
+Only 10 points separate a grade, B-89-80 and C-79-70, it is not mathematically accurate that an F has a 59 point interval.
 Two zeros and/or grades lower than a 50% sometimes make it very hard and/or impossible to recover from, causing some students to give up.
 We are not giving something to students for nothing.
 We are adjusting the grade intervals so that any averaging is mathematically justified.
 This presents a more accurate picture of the student’s ability.

 Q: Can I deduct points and/or percentages for an assignment/project that is turned in late?